Server Manager

 The external communication settings must be configured before apps and other tools outside the local area network can access EBMS.
 Complete the following steps:

-1. Load the EBMS Server Manager: Review Server Manager > Overview to access this tool
+1. Load the EBMS Server Manager: Review Server Manager Overview to launch this tool.

-2. Select Settings > Advanced tab which contains the port settings that will rarely need to be changed unless there is a conflict with another program.
+2. Select Settings > Advanced tab which contains the port settings.
+These settings will rarely need to be changed unless there is a conflict with another program.

-3. Enter the Relay Key: The EBMS Relay is a secure way for EBMS on your data server to communicate with the apps on the road. complete the following configuration steps to request a key if this setting is blank.
-Note that the key in the graphics above is not a valid key.
+3. Enter the Relay Key: The EBMS Relay is a secure way for EBMS on your data server to communicate with the apps on the road.
+Complete the following configuration steps to request a relay key if this setting is blank.
+Note that the key in the graphics above is an example, not a valid key.

 2. Enter the EBMS Relay Key value into the entry as shown above: